 Appendix Title Description Section 6.0 Details the project-specific avoidance and mitigation measures proposed to minimise potential impacts on MNES.
 Section 7.0 Significant impact risk screening, summary of significant impact assessment results and offset requirements.
 Section 8.0 Conclusions Section 9.0 Lists the references considered in the assessment.
 Appendix A Protected matters search informing the referral.
-Appendix B Supporting figures Appendix C Likelihood of occurrence assessment Appendix D MNES habitat mapping rules Appendix E Flora and fauna species list Appendix F Significant Impact Assessment Appendix G Landscape Connectivity Modelling Appendix H Koala habitat mapping letter Environmental Mitigation Plan (OEMP) OEMP is to set out the proposed objectives and mitigation measures proposed to avoid, minimise and manage potential impacts to MNES from construction of the proposed action.
+Appendix B Supporting figures Appendix C Likelihood of occurrence assessment Appendix D MNES habitat mapping rules Appendix E Flora and fauna species list Appendix F Significant Impact Assessment Appendix G Landscape Connectivity Modelling Appendix H Koala habitat mapping letter Appendix C Overarching Environmental Mitigation Plan (OEMP) Prepared in response to DCCEEW RFI, 4 May 2023, the purpose of this OEMP is to set out the proposed objectives and mitigation measures proposed to avoid, minimise and manage potential impacts to MNES from construction of the proposed action.
 In effect, this OEMP is the action management plan for the proposed action expected to be conditioned for implementation taking place of post-approval management plans.
-Attached to the OEMP, the Fauna Monitoring Plan sets out requirements to monitor impacts to fauna during construction.
-Appendix D Offset Area Management Plans (OAMPs) The OAMPs detail the specific active management, monitoring and reporting actions at each of the proposed action's offset sites to achieve the desired conservation outcomes.
-The following are OAMPs for each location: Offset Area Management Plan: Benobble Offset Area Management Plan: Undullah OAMP are supported by suitability assessments to describe offset values.
-Appendix E Consultation Summary Leaflet On 6 April 2022, an overview and key insights summary in the form of a Consultation Summary Leaflet was distributed to all those who participated and registered for updates on the proposed action.
+Attached to the OEMP, the Fauna Monitoring Plan sets out requirements to monitor impacts to fauna during construction Appendix D Offset Area Management Plans (OAMPs) The OAMPs detail the specific active management, monitoring and reporting actions at each of the proposed action's offset sites to achieve the desired conservation outcomes.
+The following are OAMPs for each location: Offset Area Management Plan: Benobble Offset Area Management Plan: Undullah OAMP are supported by suitability accessments to describe offset values.
+Appendix E Consultation Summary On 6 April 2022, an overview and key insights summary in the form of a Consultation Summary Leaflet was distributed to all those who participated and registered for updates on the proposed action.
 Hard copies were provided to electoral offices, and on the proposed action web page.
-Appendix F Draft EPBC Approval Conditions To assist DCCEEW with the assessment of this proposed action, the Proponent has developed a draft set of EPBC Approval Conditions with the intent to demonstrate both its understanding of the compliance matters required to avoid and minimise impacts on protected matters, also to assist in streamlining the generation of conditions throughout the final stages of the Assessment Phase leading up to the Minister's Decision.
+From Monday 13 November to Sunday 10 December 2023, TMR delivered a four-week community engagement program in-person and online to gather feedback on the latest designs for the proposed action.
+An engagement summary report was prepared outlining the engagement activities, results and themes from this community engagement program.
+The Proponent has continued to engage throughout the assessment process, further to what was undertaken in 2023.
+Appendix F Draft EPBC Approval Conditions To assist DCCEEW with the assessment of this proposed action, the Proponent has developed a draft set of EPBC Approval Conditions with the intent to demonstrate both its understanding of the compliance matters required to avoid and minimise impacts on protected matters, also to assist in streamlining the generation of conditions throughout the final stages of the Assessment Phase leading up to the Minister's Decision